 Vancouver Startup Week is a week-long celebration connecting entrepreneurs, investors, leaders, and friends to support our startup community.
 The city will be teeming with events and networking receptions hosted by some of the biggest names in the startup scene.
 Last year, VSW brought together more than 2,000 people, to more than 108 different events run by dozens of amazing community partners.

 TTT Studios is an award winning Digital Innovation Studio with a strong belief in being heavily involved in empowering the community.
 Having built solutions for more than 200 clients around the world, they work with industry leaders and challengers who have ambitious goals and see the value in re-shaping their industries through technology.

 Interested in mentoring?
 Sign up by filling out this form.

 Online registration ends at 11:59 PM on September 25th 2020 or when maximum event capacity is reached.
 Capacity is 125 participants.

 Teams may be composed of minimum 3 and a maximum 5 participants.

-Participants may arrive with a pre-established team.
-Time will be provided on Friday night for solo participants to form teams.
-People are expected to know their teams by Saturday morning when they register them at 8:00 am.
+Hackers are expected to know their teams by Saturday morning when they join the call at 9:00 am.
 You will be required to select a team name and designate a team spokesperson.
 Individuals may only participate and register with one team.
 Each team is solely responsible for its own cooperation and teamwork.

 Participants are expected to bring the necessary hardware and software tools to build their competition entry.
 Teams are permitted to use open source tools and/or code.